Tilerphy/LearningAgent/README.md

+# Interaction is Inefficient

-# *DO YOU NEED TO TALK WITH ATM？IF YES，IT IS QUICKER OR SLOWER？*
+*DO YOU NEED TO TALK WITH ATM？IF YES，IT IS QUICKER OR SLOWER THAN FOLLOW THE GUIDE？*

 # First, Play the AnEasyAgentsInteraction.ipynb